 Two options: (1) Study of a major work or writer, a principal literary theme or movement; or (2) a selected topic in Spanish language and linguistics.
-Prerequisite: departmental approval; recommended preparation: two courses in the upper division in the same area as the seminar topic (e.g., language or literature).
+Recommended preparation: two courses in the upper division in the same area as the seminar topic (e.g., language or literature).